 This tracking code is activated during page load and begins to collect information about activity on your website.
 The data comes from the page itself but also from the browser used to display it.
-Google Analytics collects, analyzes and compiles this information and shows it to you in different reports to help you make informed decisions about your business.
+Google Analytics collects, analyzes and compiles this information and shows it to you in different reports to help you make informed decisions about your digital marketing strategies.

 What information will you find on Google Analytics?